fiquant/marketsimulator/doc/metaorder.rst

 --------------

 This order is initialised by an underlying order and a maximal acceptable loss factor.
-It keeps track of position and balance change induced by trades of the underlying order and if losses from keeping the position goes above certain limit (given by maximum loss factor), the meta order clears its position.
+It keeps track of position and balance change induced by trades of the underlying order and if losses from keeping the position exceed certain limit (given by maximum loss factor), the meta order clears its position.

 Fixed budget order
 ------------------

 It acts like a market order but the volume is implicitly given by a budget available for trades.
-Internally first it sends ``request.EvalVolumesForBudget`` in order to estimate volumes and prices of orders to sent and then sends a sequence of ``order.ImmediateOrCancel`` to be sure that budget not greater than given is used.
+Internally first it sends ``request.EvalVolumesForBudget`` in order to estimate volumes and prices of orders to sent and then sends a sequence of ``order.ImmediateOrCancel`` to be sure that cumulative price of trades to be done won't exceed the given budget.

 .. code-block:: python